 Loose skin and excess fat on the neck that can appear as a double chin or "turkey neck"

-The loss of youthful contours in the face can be due to a variety of factors, including thinning of the skin, loss of facial fat, gravity, sun damage, smoking, as well as heredity, and stress.
+The loss of youthful contours in the face can be due to various factors, including thinning of the skin, loss of facial fat, gravity, sun damage, smoking, heredity, and stress.

 Other procedures that might be performed in conjunction with a facelift are brow lifts and eyelid surgery to rejuvenate aging eyes.
 Fat transfer or fillers may be suggested to replace the lost fatty volume.
 Skin treatments such as IPL, dermabrasion, peels, or laser may be offered to improve the quality and texture of the skin.